 This alloy was already introduced in 1937 for the production of coins of the Empire Series, the coins of the Italian Republic that use the acmonital are, in addition to 50 Lire, 100 Lire and 500 Lire Bimetallic.

-• But nothing compared to what you are willing to spend on a copy of 50 Lire Vulcan Essay 1953 in Mint: in fact, on March 18, 2017, one of these rare R4 coins was sold at auction for 11,800 €.
+- But nothing compared to what you are willing to spend on a copy of 50 Lire Vulcan Pattern 1953 in Mint: in fact, on March 18, 2017, one of these rare R4 coins was sold at auction for 11,800 €.

 In 1954 there are some examples with the word “PROVA” and some without the word “PROVA”.
 Those without the word PROVA are worth more and are of Rarity R5.